Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

 - Zeitwerk eager loading succeeds;
 - the existing JavaScript and CSS asset graph compiles;
 - the root page renders successfully in the test environment;
-- JWT encoding/decoding and the existing encrypted session payload round-trip;
+- HS256 JWT encoding, expiration, authorization, and encrypted session payloads round-trip;
+- password recovery uses a digested, single-use token and a trusted public origin;
-- the RSM/TRM characterization suite passes with 67 assertions;
+- the RSM/TRM characterization suite passes;
 - the Docker image builds for Linux ARM and includes compiled production assets;
 - PostgreSQL 17 becomes healthy and the production container starts without implicitly seeding data;
 - the production home page responds with HTTP 200;
-- the complete database-backed suite passes with 17 tests and 98 assertions.
+- the complete database-backed suite passes.

-## Deliberately unchanged
+## Domain invariants

 - `Readersourcing`, `ReadersourcingStrategy`, `RsmStrategy`, and `TrmStrategy`;
 - the RSM/TRM invocation order in `Rating#compute_scores`;
 - database tables and migrations;
 - routes and JSON response shapes;
-- the legacy frontend architecture.
+- the frontend interaction architecture.

-See `domain-fidelity.md` for the protected behavior and known numerical differences between Ruby runtimes.
+See `domain-fidelity.md` for the protected behavior and numerical tolerances.

 ## Docker compatibility decisions

 - Linux ARM and x86-64 are explicit Bundler lockfile platforms.
 - PostgreSQL is available only on the internal Compose network, avoiding a conflict with an existing database on host port 5432.
-- The database service uses the RFC-valid hostname `database`; Ruby 3.4's URI parser rejects the underscore in the former `rs_server_database` hostname.
+- The database service uses the RFC-valid hostname `database`.
-- The entrypoint uses `db:create` followed by `db:migrate`.
-Unlike
+- The entrypoint uses `db:create` followed by `db:migrate`; sample-data
-  `db:prepare` on a new database, this preserves the old behavior in which sample-data seeding is an explicit, optional action.
+  seeding remains an explicit, optional action.

 The stack and test suite can be reproduced with: